quan/magic_missile/README.md

 # magic_missle
-Project "Magic Missle"
+Project "Magic Missile"

-Here is the stuff for the thing that is the "MAGIC MISSEL"
+Here is the stuff for the thing that is the "MAGIC MISSILE"

 Enojy.